-- Technical Art: For those who want to build their skill sets with 3-D modeling and animation, and with integrating them into game engines, this track prepares students to become technical artists who work with programmers and artists.
-The track focuses on higher-level 3-D skills and requires visual artistic talent.
-Admission into the technical art track requires the student to submit a portfolio of work for review.
-The program adviser will provide submission requirements. - Coding and Development: This area of specialization is ideal for students who want to improve their scripting and logic skills in preparation for a career as a game developer, turning ideas into functional videogames and simulations.
-Whether students have a ton of ideas that they do not yet have the coding skills to implement or are advanced coders that want to take their skills to the next level, this program will helps students advance their capabilities and make them an asset to their team.
+- Technical Art: For those who want to build their skill sets with 2D and 3D modeling and animation and with integrating them into game engines, this track prepares students to become technical artists who work with programmers and artists.
+The track focuses on higher-level 2D/3D skills and requires visual artistic talent. - Coding and Development: This area of specialization is ideal for students who want to improve their programming skills in preparation for a career as a game developer.
+The track focuses on the designing of game concepts and turning them into functional video games and simulations.
+Whether students have a ton of ideas that they do not yet have the coding skills to implement or are advanced coders who want to take their skills to the next level, this program helps students advance their capabilities and make them an asset to their team.

-The Division of Science, Information Arts and Technologies maintains several computer labs supporting programming, network administration, information security, 3-D graphics and computer game development for game consoles, desktop and laptop computers, and mobile devices.
+The Division of Science, Information Arts and Technologies maintains several computer labs supporting programming, network administration, information security, 3D graphics and computer game development for game consoles, desktop and laptop computers, and mobile devices.